ox/goose/README.md

 `goose -h` provides more detailed info on each command.

+# Extending Goose

+If the command supplied is not a core goose command, goose will look for executables in `$PATH` prefixed with `goose-`.
+This way, it is possible to extend goose's capabilities without having to recompile the binary or to use Go to build on top of goose.
+It also makes it possible to cater to your organization's specific db migration requirements without adding burden and unnecessary complexity to goose itself.

 # Migrations

 goose supports migrations written in SQL or in Go.